 Bring a pot of water to a boil and cook daikon until just crisp-tender, about 3 minutes.
 Drain well and set aside to cool.

-To serve, mound hiziki on cooked daikon rounds and top with scallion and roasted pepper as garnish.
+To serve, mound hiziki on daikon rounds and top with green onion and roasted pepper as garnish.
 Serve warm or at room temperature.
-Makes 4 servings.